Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 An understanding of the VANTIQ Extension Source SDK is assumed.
 Please read the Extension Source README.md for more information.

 The user must define the Object Recognition Source implementation in VANTIQ.
-For an example of the definition, please find the *objRecImpl.json* file located in the *src/test/resources* directory.
+For an example of the definition, please see the *objRecImpl.json* file located in the *src/test/resources* directory.

 Additionally, an example VANTIQ project named *objRecExample.zip* can be found in the *src/test/resources* directory.
 *   It should be noted that this example uses the yolo.pb and coco.names files that are downloaded as part of running the tests associated with the project.